damienjburks/affirmation-system/README.md

 ## 🧠 Overview

-This is a secure, AI-powered Python application that delivers daily affirmations via SMS.
-It's designed for resilience, privacy, and extensibility—built with modern cloud-native principles and deployed in Kubernetes with hardened Chainguard base images.
+This is a secure, AI-powered Python FastAPI application that delivers daily affirmations via SMS.
+It's designed for resilience, privacy, and extensibility.
+This service is built with modern cloud-native principles and deployed in Kubernetes with hardened Chainguard base images.

 ## 🚀 Features